 What is Quora and How to Use it Right

 Oh, the internet.
-A place you can kill time by watching an endless number of funny cat videos all day, buy virtually anything you want with just a click, or even build your own website.
+A place you can kill time by watching an endless number of funny cat videos all day, buy virtually anything you want with just a click, or even create a website to call your own.
 It’s completely transformed our lives and has allowed us to create new, digital ones.
 When it comes to getting information and answers to questions, though it can be a bit of a gray area.

 What do you do?
 Simply ask Google and hope there’s a direct answer?
 Sift through search results?
 Scour similar questions on social networks to find an answer?
 And when you find one, how do you know it’s the correct one?
 If you find yourself in this predicament, which is a fairly common one, you should consider looking into a massive resource that can often-times get overlooked: Quora.

 Quora is an interesting site that feels part search engine and part social network, but its purpose is to both give you answers and allow you to answer questions for others in subjects you’re knowledgeable about.
 There’s quite a bit more to it than that, which is why we’re going to show you what exactly Quora is and how to use it right.

 What is Quora?

 In a few words, Quora is a questions and answers website.
 It was founded in 2009 by two ex-Facebook employees, and was actually almost called Quiver instead.
 Nonetheless, this Q&A website has seen tremendous growth since its inception, where it’s been quite aptly described as, "a more organized Yahoo Answers, a classier Reddit, [and] an opinionated Wikipedia” according to Vox’s Recode journalist, Theodore Schleier.

 In 2018, it was announced that Quora had achieved over 300 million active monthly users, showing that the site indeed has legs to run on.

 Is Quora a reliable source?